sbl-sdsc/mmtf-pyspark/docs/WindowsInstallation.rst

 ~~~~~~~~~~~

 Gow installs Linux command line on Windows.
 For this install, we
-will use the curl, gzip, tar tools.
+will use the curl, gzip, mkdir, mv, and tar tools.

    `Download
    GOW <https://github.com/bmatzelle/gow/releases/download/v0.8.0/Gow-0.8.0.exe>`__